bloominstituteoftechnology/User-Onboarding/README.md

 ## Set Up The Project

-- [ ] Start off by installing a blank React app by using Create React App.
+- [X ] Start off by installing a blank React app by using Create React App.
-- [ ] Add the following as dependencies inside your React app:
+- [X ] Add the following as dependencies inside your React app:
   - `formik`
   - `yup`
   - `axios`
-- [ ] Create a component file called `Form.js`, import it into your `App.js` file, and place the component in your JSX there.
+- [X ] Create a component file called `Form.js`, import it into your `App.js` file, and place the component in your JSX there.

 ## STEP 1 - Create Your Formik Form